 Herbs and spices are cooking essentials that appear in some way, shape or form in every kitchen.
 Yet even great cooks find it challenging to keep their spice rack or spice shelf organized and fresh.
+Protect your investment by following the steps of this DIY project.

 The object is keeping your most-used spices in an accessible spot, while maintaining all of the others on a regular basis.
 Here are a few tips to get you started on a spicy makeover.